fcenobi/nginxrp/README.md

 # NGINX Reverse Proxy Configurator
-Script to configure servers on nginx reverse proxy with certbot on CentOS 7
+Script to configure servers on nginx reverse proxy with certbot on Ubuntu

 Requirements: (nginx_init.sh does this)
 - installed:
   - nginx
   - certbot
-  - python2-certbot-nginx
+  - python3-certbot-nginx
-- a domain name pointing to public IP (I'm using Dynamic DNS from dynu.com)
+- a domain name pointing to public IP
 - ports 80 and 443 forwarded to Reverse Proxy Server
-- ports 80 and 443 allowed on firewall